Home Articles Understanding the Importance of Light and Shadow in Architecture

 The Impact of Shadow in Architecture

 Shadows significantly influence the perception and functionality of architectural spaces.
-Architects use shadows to create mood, depth, and texture.
+Architects use shadows to create mood, depth, and texture in ways that light alone cannot achieve.

 Creating Depth and Texture